 The Company determines whether to transfer its financial instruments between levels on the reporting date.
-For the years ended December 31, 2022 and 2021, there was no transfer between Level 1 and Level 2; also, the Company had no financial asset or liability at fair value through profit or loss classified in Level 3.
+There was no transfer between Level 1 and Level 2 for the years ended December 31, 2023 and 2022, the Company had no financial asset or liability at fair value through profit or loss classified in Level 3.